2003 NCAA Division I women's tennis championships

-The 2003 NCAA Division I Women's Tennis Championships were the 22nd annual championships to determine the national champions of NCAA Division I women's singles, doubles, and team collegiate tennis in the United States.
+The 2003 NCAA Division I women's tennis championships were the 22nd annual championships hosted by the NCAA to determine the national champions of women's singles, doubles, and team collegiate tennis among its Division I member programs in the United States.

 Hosts Florida defeated two-time defending champions Stanford in the team final, 4–3, to claim their fourth national title.

 Host

 This year's tournaments were hosted by the University of Florida at the Ring Tennis Complex in Gainesville, Florida.

 The men's and women's NCAA tennis championships would not be held jointly until 2006.